 There are some differences in how to do first aid for kids compared with adults.
 For example, CPR airway and compression techniques are a bit different for babies.

 Anyone who is unconscious and not breathing at all needs CPR.
-Someone who is unresponsive and not breathing normally also needs CPR — for example, if they're only taking an occasional quick breath.
+Someone who is unresponsive and not breathing normally— for example, they’re only taking an occasional quick breath — also needs CPR.

 A simple way to remember the basic life support steps is to think of 'DRS ABCD,' which stands for Dangers, Responsive, Send for help followed by Airway, Breathing, CPR and Deﬁbrillation.